Academic Overview

 The GCSE course follows the Edexcel syllabus and pupils are expected to perform, compose and analyse music.
 The course is wide-ranging and accessible and the set works studied cover a good variety of pieces and musical styles ranging from Bach to Queen.
 60% is coursework based, with one written exam in the summer.

 A Level Music builds on the skills introduced at GCSE, developing further the many aspects and disciplines essential for study of the subject at a higher level.
-An A Level in music supports progression to higher education not only in music but in most other subjects.
-Indeed, music was one of the four subjects of the Quadrivium when Oxford and Cambridge Universities were founded.
-Pupils opting to study A Level Music follow the AQA syllabus which is divided into three sections based on appraising, performance and composition.
+An A Level in Music supports progression to higher education not only in Music but in most other subjects.
+Indeed, Music was one of the four subjects of the Quadrivium when Oxford and Cambridge Universities were founded.
+Pupils opting to study A Level Music follow the Eduqas syllabus which is divided into three sections based on performance, composition and appraising.
 60% is coursework based, with one written exam in the summer.

 A Leys Education is one which is built firmly on three main foundations; Academic, Pastoral and Wider Curriculum.